 12. Don’t Underestimate How Tired You’ll Be

-“Also don’t drive too much – you are way more tired than you can even imagine and the likelihood of you having a minor ding is high.”
+“Don’t drive too much — you are way more tired than you can even imagine and the likelihood of having a minor ding is high.”
 The Monko of Taming the Goblin

 “Sleep deprivation is one area of parenting where I have a lot of experience.
 Nobody would call my kids ‘good’ sleepers, and having three in under three and a half years probably doesn’t help.
-Advice for dealing with sleep deprivation is probably my most-asked-in-real-life question – mainly because everybody knows my kids don’t sleep!
-I asked the ladies of the Kid Blogger Network for their advice, and compiled the twenty tips for coping with sleep deprivation.”
+Advice for dealing with sleep deprivation is probably my most-asked-in-real-life question — mainly because everybody knows my kids don’t sleep!
+I asked [mom friends] for their advice and compiled these 20 tips for coping with sleep deprivation.”
 MaryAnne of Mama Smiles

 14. Let Go of Mommy Guilt

 “Don’t feel guilty if you feel overwhelmed or need a break.
-Doesn’t mean you love your child any less.”
+[It] doesn’t mean you love your child any less.”
 Leanna of All Done Monkey

 “When my two oldest were ages 18 months and 2 years, their dad and I separated.
 We have since divorced.
 I’m not sure that anything could have prevented our divorce, but I do know that not making time for ourselves and for our relationship certainly contributed.
 Even if it’s just for a few minutes after the baby’s sleeping, try to spend some quality time with your partner.”
 Krissy of B-Inspired Mama